 Tip: To manage the last 4 functions, you can release 4 sensors or actuators that have been under management, and then manually bring the last 4 functions into management.
-See Unmanaging Environmental Sensors or Actuators (on page 289) and Managing Environmental Sensors or Actuators (on page 278).
+See Unmanaging Environmental Sensors or Actuators (on page 306) and Managing Environmental Sensors or Actuators (on page 295).

-Numbers Components 0 RJ-45 ports, each of which is located on either end of a DX sensor package.
+Numbers Components

 2 RJ-12 port, which is reserved for future use and now blocked.

 6 Removable rackmount brackets.

-• Connect DX to the PX:
+Connect DX sensor packages to the PX: